Well House Filtration Project

 What’s the budget for this?
 Will it affect my rates?

 The targeted budget for this program is $40 million.
-While all projects completed by PWSD have an indirect impact on rates, the costs for this project do not have a direct impact on customer rates as the project was built into our long-term plan along with many other necessary projects and costs.
+While all projects completed by PWSD have an impact on rates, the costs for this project were part of the District’s long-term capital plan and therefore included in our long-term rate plans along with many other necessary projects and costs.

 Will any homes or businesses be impacted by this project?